farlee2121/DevEssentialsBlog/_posts/2020-12-04-Type-Systems-and-Predictability.md

   "age": 5
 }
 ```
-The two json objects can be used interchangably because they have the same properties.
-It doens't matter if one is intended as a `Person` class and the other a `Robot` class.
+The two json objects can be used interchangeably because they have the same properties.
+It doesn't matter if one is intended as a `Person` class and the other a `Robot` class.

 Javascript is not completely structural though, since equivalence is reference-based rather than structure-based.